Retirement Planning, Entrepreneur Bridget Start Retirement Planning, Entrepreneur Bridget Start

 They live well below their means

 The average millionaire doesn’t spend more than they earn.
 They don't buy fancy clothes; they shop for clothes at places like Target, Meijer, and Wal-Mart.
 They don't drive fancy car brands like Porsche, Ferrari, and Lamborghini.
 They drive cars made by Toyota, Honda, and General Motors.
 They don't live in mansions overlooking the ocean.
-They live in a well-taken-care-of home next door to you which explains the title of the book.
+They live in a well-taken-care-of home next door to you, which explains the title of the book.

 True millionaires allocate their time, energy, and money efficiently, in ways conducive to building wealth.